okfn/opendatahandbook-old/pt_BR/_sources/glossary.txt

     It is essential that the metadata in the IARs should be comprehensive so that search engines can function effectively.
 In the spirit of open government data, public bodies should make their IARs
-    available to the general public as raw data under an open licence so that civic hackers can make use of the data, for example by building search engines and user interfaces.
+    available to the general public as raw data under an open license so that civic hackers can make use of the data, for example by building search engines and user interfaces.